VanOns/filament-attachment-library/README.md

 $ php artisan filament-attachment-library:install
 ```

 The templates in this package use TailwindCSS.
-To ensure that the styling is rendered correctly, a custom filament theme must be setup and the `tailwind.config.js`
+To ensure the styling is rendered correctly, a custom Filament
-file should be extended.
+theme must be set up, and the `tailwind.config.js` file should be extended.

-Create the custom filament theme and follow the instructions in the terminal to setup the custom filament theme:
+Create the custom Filament theme and follow the instructions in the terminal to set it up:

 ```bash
 php artisan make:filament-theme [PANEL_NAME]